FaezeMashreghi/TVShow/README.md

 - I developed this project within a time frame of 5-6 hours.
 It is not a perfect project, as the task description explicitly mentioned that a lot of time should not be spent on it.
 - Minimal use of scaffolding tools was ensured to highlight custom implementations.
 - The UI is designed to balance simplicity with functionality.

+## Why Vite?

+- Vite was chosen for its simplicity and speed, allowing me to quickly set up the React project without requiring extensive custom configurations.